The Magus, QBL, Sphinx, Tarot Knights

 To face up to and acknowledge this trauma is the result of emerging from our dark room of ignorance into the radiant brilliance of wisdom.
 To accept we are betrothed the jewel of “right action” through experiencing resonance in whatever environment we are confronted with.

-The Four Knights represent the four behavioural patterns of the Magus, symbolized by the four elemental weapons², functioning as a quadruple helix manifesting something beyond the sum of their parts³.
+The Four Knights represent the four behavioral patterns of the Magus, symbolized by the four elemental weapons², functioning as a quadruple helix manifesting something beyond the sum of their parts³.
 This crystallization of interdependencies reveals that which was previously concealed.
-It is to transcend self motivated unconscious desires of Binah to selflessness in Chokmah.
+It is to transcend the self-motivated unconscious desires of Binah to selflessness in Chokmah.

-The Magician works to change phenomena whereas the Magus adapts to phenomena through the wisdom of understanding the Path of the Chameleon that is the color scales of the QBL Tree of Life
+The Magician works to change phenomena whereas the Magus adapts to phenomena through the wisdom of understanding the Path of the Chameleon which is the color scales of the QBL Tree of Life

 This formula is commonly illustrated by multiple cultures through their depictions of the opening of petals of a lotus that floats upon the waters of the infinite.
 See the Lotus Wand, a magical weapon of the Hermetic Order of the Golden Dawn.